coreybyrum7/playstation-calendar/README.md

 # Running the application

-Please run the app by navigating to [https://coreybyrum.com/playstation-calendar/](https://coreybyrum.com/playstation-calendar/)
+Please run the app by navigating to [https://coreybyrum.com/playstation-calendar/](https://coreybyrum.com/playstation-calendar/).
+You may need to hit refresh.

 # Goal